christophsaffer/Higher-Interaction-Models/README.md

   ./fit_model_order3_script.py
 ```

-To understand the theory behind, read the .pdf file.
+To understand the theory behind, read the .pdf file in DOC/.

 An application can be seen in the directory spamfilter/ where model is trained to classify emails as spam or not spam.